Farahgus10/Sustainachoice-client/README.md

 These links are also available on the home page if you scroll down.
 ![Homepage Search Form](/src/Screenshots/HomeWhyPage.png?raw=true)

-Finally, users can choose to sign up for a newsletter by entering in their email in a form located in the footer.
+Finally, users can choose to sign up for a newsletter by entering their email into a form located in the footer.
 ![Homepage Search Form](/src/Screenshots/Footer.png?raw=true)

 ### Technical stack: